Do you sometimes crave a moment of peace and calm? A moment to be able to reflect and take some distance from the hectic day-to-day hustle and bustle?

 Maybe a different definition of silence can be more helpful.
 What if you could see silence not so much as the sterile absence of sounds or thoughts, but as an endless spaciousness where everything is welcome?
 A field of silence in which there is so much space that everything is allowed to happen.

-This is the silence of mindfulness, vast as the sky, observing, allowing and welcoming.
+This is the silence of mindfulness, vast as the sky, observing, allowing, and welcoming.
 Not resisting anything, not holding on to anything.

 How would it be if you could connect with that?
 During a meditation, or just from time to time when there's a moment that you decide not to turn on the radio in your car, or to just take a walk and allow the city sounds to flow over you?
 To sit back and let the chatter of your mind drift by like clouds in the sky?

 Contemporary music composer John Cage has played with this notion masterfully in his famous piece 4'33".
 It has the easiest score ever: 4 minutes and 33 seconds of silence.
 No notes.
 Still, every performance of the piece is different and unique.
-Because the so-called "background noises" make up the performance.
+Because the so-called "background noises" making up the performance.
 The creaking of the chairs, the sniffing and coughing of the audience are the music.
 And perhaps even your own thoughts while listening to the piece.

 Very confusing.
 But also very liberating.
 Enjoy.